haskellcg/Company_Notes/trill_protocol_rfc6325_part_1.md

   **With the exceptions discussed in this document, RBridges can incrementally replace IEEE [802.1Q-2005] or [802.1D] customer bridges**.

-  While Rbridges can be applied to a variety of link protocols, this specification focuses on IEEE [802.3] links.
+  While RBridges can be applied to a variety of link protocols, this specification focuses on IEEE [802.3] links.
 Use with other link type is expected to be covered in other docuements.

   The TRILL protocol, as specified herein, is desinged to be a Local Area Network protocol and not designed **with the goal of scaling beyond the size of existing briged LANs**.